TheJumpCloud/JumpCloud-Serverless/AWS/DirectoryInsights/README.md

 ~/jc-directoryinsights$ aws cloudformation deploy --template-file ./packaged.yaml --stack-name <YOUR STACK NAME> --parameter-overrides JumpCloudApiKey=<API KEY> IncrementType=<INCREMENT TYPE> IncrementAmount=<INCREMENT AMOUNT> Service=<SERVICES> --capabilities CAPABILITY_IAM
 ```
 _Note: IncrementType accepts "minute", "minutes", "hour", "hours", "day", and "days".
 Use the singular if the IncrementAmount is "1". <br>
 Service accepts a comma-delimited list of services to log.
-Available services are the following: directory,radius,sso,systems,ldap,mdm_
+To select all services, set the Service parameter to "all".
+To limit data to a specific service set the Service parameter to any of the following: directory,radius,sso,systems,ldap,mdm.
 </details>

 <details>